Accelerated Nonnegative Tensor Completion via Integer Programming: Original Computation Algorithm

 The ABCG is implemented as the function \code{nonten} in \code{original\textunderscore nonten.py}.
 The \textit{inputs} are indices of observed entries (\code{X}), values of observed entries (\code{Y}), dimension (\code{r}), $\lambda$ (\code{lpar}), and numerical tolerance (\code{tol}).
 The \textit{output} is the completed tensor $\widehat{\psi}$ (\code{sol}).
 There are three important preparation steps of ABCG.
 First, it reformulates the problem (\ref{NonTenComProb}) by changing the feasible set from $\mathcal{C}_\lambda$ to $\text{Proj}_U(\mathcal{C}_\lambda)$.
 Second, it normalizes the feasible set to $\text{Proj}_U(\mathcal{C}_1)$ and scales \code{sol} by $\lambda$ at the end of ABCG.
 Third, it flattens the iterate (\code{psi\textunderscore q}) and recovers the original dimension of \code{sol} at the end of ABCG.

 We first build the integer programming problem (\ref{IntProgProb}) in Gurobi.
-The iterate is initialized as a tensor of ones, and the active vertex set $\{v_1,\dots,v_k\}$ (\code{Pts} and \code{Vts}) and the active vertex weight set $\{\gamma_1,\dots,\gamma_k\}$ (\code{lamb}) are initialized accordingly. \code{Vts} stores the $\theta^{(i)}$'s for constructing each active vertex in \code{Pts}. \code{bestbd} stores the best lower bound for the optimal objective value found so far.
-It is initialized as $0$, the lowest possible value of the objective function in the problem (\ref{NonTenComProb}). \code{objVal} stores the objective function value of the current iterate. \code{m.\textunderscore gap} stores \textit{half} of the current primal gap estimate, the difference between \code{objVal} and the optimal objective function value \citep{braun2019blended}.
+The iterate is initialized as a tensor of ones; the active vertex set $\{v_1,\dots,v_k\}$ (\code{Pts} and \code{Vts}) and the active vertex weight set $\{\gamma_1,\dots,\gamma_k\}$ (\code{lamb}) are initialized accordingly. \code{Vts} stores the $\theta^{(i)}$'s for constructing each active vertex in \code{Pts}. \code{bestbd} stores the best lower bound for the optimal objective value found so far.
+It is initialized as $0$, a lower bound on the optimal objective value of problem (\ref{NonTenComProb}). \code{objVal} stores the objective function value of the current iterate. \code{m.\textunderscore gap} stores \textit{half} of the current primal gap estimate, the difference between \code{objVal} and the optimal objective function value \citep{braun2019blended}.

 The iteration procedure of BCG is implemented as a while loop.
 In each iteration, we first compute the gradient of the objective function with respect to the current iterate code{c} (lines 318 - 320).
 Then, we compute the dot products between the scaled gradient (\code{lpar*c}) and each active vertex ($\{\langle \code{lpar*c},v_1\rangle, \dots, \langle \code{lpar*c},v_k\rangle\}$), store them in \code{pro}, and use \code{pro} to find the away-step vertex (\code{psi\textunderscore a}) and the Frank-Wolfe-step vertex (\code{psi\textunderscore f}).
 Based on the test that compares $\langle\code{lpar*c},\code{psi\textunderscore a - psi\textunderscore f}\rangle$ and \code{m.\textunderscore gap}, we either use the simplex gradient descent step (SiGD) or the weak-separation oracle step (LPsep) to find the next iterate.
 Since we initialize \code{m.\textunderscore gap} as $+\infty$, we always solve the problem (\ref{IntProgProb}) to solve the weak-separation oracle in the first iteration.
 At the end of each iteration, we update \code{objVal} and \code{bestbd}.
 The iteration procedure stops when either the primal gap estimate (\code{2*m.\textunderscore gap}) or the largest possible primal gap \code{objVal - bestbd} is smaller than \code{tol}.